Pressio/Pressio.github.io/content/contact.rst

 Contact Us
 ##########

-:summary: Ways to contact the team, follow the development, contribute, support
-    the project and get premium support and consulting offers
+:summary: fill

-You can contact the team and follow the development via the following means:
+You can contact the team and follow the development via the following:

--   somthing
+-   something

 `Contribute to the project`_
 ============================

 bla bla

 `Support the development`_
 ==========================